 However, there is hope; increasing employee engagement is possible.
 An engaged work culture can be successfully fostered over time with the help of a few very simple practices.
 To ensure that your employees are happy at work and feel connected to the organization, try to adhere to the following guidelines:

 - Dedicate a few minutes each week to recognize employees who did great work or exceeded expectations.

 - Each quarter, talk to your direct reports about their professional development.
 Ask them about their career goals for the year ahead and what they would like to achieve in the next quarter.

 - Ask your employees about their biggest motivators in life, as well what motivates them in their professional careers.

 - Learn about their interests outside of work.
 This will allow you to establish an emotional connection and better understand your employees on a personal level.

 - Finally, try to keep things from becoming tedious.
 Change things up from time to time, and insert more fun in your workplace’s daily routine!

 Follow these steps, and you should see an improvement in the amount of employee engagement in your organization.
 After all, if your employees are your most important asset, then making sure that they are happy and motivated should be your number one priority.

 - Sageview Consulting Appoints Carin Maher as Talent Acquisition Executive

-- Why You Should Hire for Talent and Not Just Experience
+- Hiring Technique: Hire for Talent and Not Just Experience